Some people get confused about SARMs and peptides. But to be honest, they also get those confused with anabolic steroids and prohormones as well.

 Generally, peptides are safer than SARMs.
 SARMs can have side effects that can be significant.
 Not dangerous, but if left unattended, they can cause long-term problems.

-The most obvious one is the anabolic effects where testosterone drops create a path estrogen to increase.
+The most obvious one is the anabolic effects where testosterone drops create a path for estrogen to increase.
 This can lead to permanent changes in breast tissue and other physical changes can take place as well.

 But that doesn’t mean that peptides are completely safe to use.
-If you’re using GHRH synthetic peptides (growth hormone releasing hormone made synthetically), then it can lead to lowered glucose tolerance and elevated blood sugar levels.
+If you’re using GHRH synthetic peptides (growth hormone-releasing hormone made synthetically), then it can lead to lowered glucose tolerance and elevated blood sugar levels.
 People can also suffer joint pain, water retention, alongside tingling and numbness in fingers and feet.

 GHRP peptides if used at high doses can make you tired, hungry, and increase GI motility.

-But the side effects are not always present unless you take high doses, and if you are using them a typical doses, SARMs and peptides usually are pretty safe to use as long as you keep them in closely regulated cycles, have good breaks, and use any supporting supplements that are needed to get the most out of them safely.
+But the side effects are not always present unless you take high doses, and if you are using them in typical doses, SARMs and peptides usually are pretty safe to use as long as you keep them in closely regulated cycles, have good breaks, and use any supporting supplements that are needed to get the most out of them safely.

-The conclusion is that basically they do different things.
+The conclusion is that basically, they do different things.
 They get similar results, in that they are both targeting muscle growth, but SARMs are far more potent, and you can stack them in different ways to get bulking, cutting, and strength levels raised far more quickly than you ever could naturally.

 Peptides don’t have a direct anabolic effect, but they do help the body to build muscle more quickly, you just have to make sure you don’t overdo it so that you start to suffer from negative side effects.
+For the highest quality sarms and peptides, visit Swiss Chems.